Sogni-AI/sogni-photobooth/README.md

 - **DePIN Powered** – no model downloads or local GPU needed; up to 64 concurrent jobs on the Sogni Supernet.
 - **Secure Backend** – credentials live only in the Node server; the browser never sees them.
 - **Live Progress** – real-time SSE and per-image progress bars.
+- **💳 Stripe Payment Integration** – Purchase Spark Points directly in the app with credit card payments (authenticated users only).

 > You'll need a free [Sogni account](https://www.sogni.ai) + tokens for inference jobs.